WebAssembly/spec/proposals/simd/SIMD.md

 See also [The binary encoding of SIMD instructions](BinarySIMD.md).

+## Motivation

+WebAssembly aims to take advantage of [common hardware capabilities](https://github.com/WebAssembly/design/blob/master/Portability.md#assumptions-for-efficient-execution) for near native speed.
+The motivation for this proposal is to introduce WebAssembly operations that map to commonly available [SIMD](https://en.wikipedia.org/wiki/SIMD) instructions in hardware.

+SIMD instructions in hardware work by performing simultaneous computations over packed data in one instruction.
+These are commonly used to improve performance for multimedia applications.
+The set of SIMD instructions in hardware is large, and varies across different versions of hardware.
+This proposal is comprised of a portable subset of operations that in most cases map to commonly used instructions in mordern hardware.

 # Types

 WebAssembly is extended with a new `v128` value type and a number of new kinds